Skip to content

 chown root:root /var/www/crl/ca.crl

-Update the CRL When Necessary
+Update as Necessary

 It is critical that you update the ca.crl file immediately each time you revoke a server certificate.